Some tips that may help you to prevent or minimize your risk of head injury include:

 - Protecting your children.
 To help lessen the risk of head injuries to your children, block off stairways and install window guards.

 - Exercising regularly.
-If you're older, exercise regularly to strengthen your leg muscles and improve your balance.
+Exercise regularly to strengthen your leg muscles and improve your balance.

 - Educating others about concussions.
-Educating coaches, athletes, parents and others about the features of a concussion, how to evaluate a concussion, and how to determine when it's appropriate to return to play or school can help spread awareness and knowledge about concussions.
+Educating coaches, athletes, parents and others about concussions can help spread awareness.
 Coaches and parents can also help encourage good sportsmanship.